 Do Stoves Require Air Vents?

-To operate correctly all stoves require a supply of air for combustion, and the ability to then evacuate the flue gases; otherwise they will not work.
-A wood burner is unable to light without an air supply, and subsequently smoke will then pour out into the room it is installed, not what you want to happen.
-To allow the smoke to be able to be drawn up the chimney continuous air movement is required up through the chimney, this cannot be achieved if there is no source of air.
-A good test is to check if the burning of your stove improves when opening a window or door in the room if so, it is more than likely you need to install some correct air ventilation.
-Also, the addition of a high-quality chimney cowl can also improve the airflow and prevent nasty downdraughts.
+To operate correctly, all stoves require a supply of air for combustion and the ability to evacuate the flue gases; otherwise, they will not work.
+A wood burner cannot light without an air supply, and smoke will pour into the room in which it is installed, not what you want to happen.
+To allow the smoke to be able to be drawn up the chimney, continuous air movement is required up through the chimney; this cannot be achieved if there is no source of air.
+A good test is to check if the burning of your stove improves when opening a window or door in the room.
+If so, you will likely need to install some correct air ventilation.
+Also, the addition of a high-quality chimney cowl can improve the airflow and prevent nasty downdraughts.

-5th Mar 2019 Nationwide Chimney Components
+Mar 05, 2019 Nationwide Chimney Components

 Recent Posts